 Pancino, speaking on FST Media’s recent Security Digital Discussions, encouraged CISOs and IT teams to renew their focus on managing hardware and software lifecycles to increase oversight of digital perimeters – a critical enabler of a proactive security posture, he argued, particularly as post-Covid digitisation ramps up across industry.

-Indeed, while technology lifecycle management should be highly valued by technology professionals, the practice has apparently been overlooked, with many financial institutions considering it an unnecessary expense.
+Indeed, while technology lifecycle management should be highly valued by technology professionals, the practice has apparently been overlooked, with many financial institutions undervaluing it as an unnecessary expense.

 Yet, for Pancino, the challenges are inevitable, because “the day a system goes into production, it’s legacy”.